wasplang/wasp/README.md

 # Drawing

 Using [web-dom](https://github.com/web-dom/web-dom) we can easily draw something to screen.
-Loops in wasp work differently than other languages, bbserve how this example uses recursion to rebind variables.
+Loops in wasp work differently than other languages, observe how this example uses recursion to rebind variables.

 ```rust
 extern console_log(msg)